-Survivor settlement: A lump sum is paid equal to 1 month of the deceased's pension for each 6-month period of coverage.
+Survivor settlement: A lump sum of one month of the deceased's pension for each six-month period of coverage is paid.

 Benefit adjustment: Benefits are adjusted periodically according to changes in the cost of living, depending on the financial resources of the National Social Security Fund.
 (The last adjustment was made in January 1998.)